 Does memory gel affect the mattress’s durability?

 Memory foam and memory gel haven’t really been around long enough to make more general statements about their durability.
 That doesn’t mean it’s not possible at all to gauge it.
-The key to estimating memory foam durability lies in the density.
+The key to estimating memory foam durability lies in density.

 Note that as time goes on, the coolant effects of the mattress may start to wear off, although this shouldn’t make a difference as it’s good to replace a mattress, in general, every 7 to 10 years.